 This being said, some may find the intense instructional schedule too much, especially if they work other jobs or have other family obligations.
 Because of this, some students prefer to take other programs they can take at a slower pace to accommodate their current schedule.

 - Prepares students to pass the NCLEX-RN to become an RN

 Bachelor’s Degree in Nursing (BSc)

-Known as the gold standard of nursing programs, earning a BSc in Nursing is considered one of the most favored degrees for getting hired as a nurse.
-As the longest program available for achieving an undergraduate nursing degree, the goal of the BSc program is to create a solid foundation of clinical knowledge and practical skills.
+Known as the gold standard of nursing programs, earning a BSc in Nursing is considered one of the most favored degrees for getting hired.
+As the longest program available for achieving an undergraduate nursing degree, the BSc program aims to create a solid foundation of clinical knowledge and practical skills.

-Currently, most BSc programs are offered through state universities, requiring sufficient high school or post-secondary grades as well as a passing TEAS grade to be accepted.
+Currently, most BSc programs are offered through state universities, requiring sufficient high school or post-secondary grades and a passing entrance exam (TEAS) grade to be accepted.
 Because of this, some may find it challenging to get accepted on their first attempt — which may be a contributing factor to why people choose other nursing programs.

 - Timeline to completion: 4-5 years

 - Prepares students to pass the NCLEX-RN to become an RN

 - Includes advanced education about leadership and management